GiselleNessi/cocina-recipes-app-manager/README.md

 - Hosting: Heroku
 - Database: MongoDB

 ## UX

 ### User Stories

 “As a user_____”

-- I often find myself on the lookout for recipe inspirations to cook at home
+- I often find myself on the lookout for recipe inspiration to cook at home.
-- I’m passionate about cooking, I want to keep my recipes online in one place
+- I’m passionate about cooking and I want to keep my recipes online in one place.
-- I want to be able to share my recipes easily online with family and friends
+- I want to be able to share my recipes easily online with family and friends.
-- I’m a very busy person, I would like to organize and manage my recipes for the week, sorting them by the 3 meals a day, to have them accessible on my mobile, and go shopping knowing what I’m going to cook each week
+- I’m a very busy person - I would like to organise and manage my recipes for the week, sorting them by the 3 meals a day, to have them accessible on my mobile, and go shopping knowing what I’m going to cook each week.
-- I’m new to cooking, I want to be able to easily find recipes, and add and manage my own recipes as a cook them
+- I’m new to cooking - I want to be able to easily find recipes, and add and manage my own recipes as I discover them.
-- I want to be able to share via link my own recipes for others to try them
+- I want to be able to share my own recipes for others to try them.
-- I live abroad, I would like to keep the recipes my mom send me online so I can have them with me all the time on the go
+- I live abroad - I would like to store the recipes my mother has given me online, so I can have them with me all the time on the go.

 ### Design Development

-The direction taking for styling this web app was to prioritise a minimal design, easy to read, navigate and to be responsive.
-Providing the best user expirience possible together with a pleasent user interface to navigate to.
+The direction taken for styling this web app was to prioritise a minimal design, which is easy and pleasant to read and navigate, as well as being responsive to provide the best possible user experience.

 Primary Colour Palette:

-The colour palette was chosen to create an elegant and minimalistic approach.
-The vivid colour that comes from the food photography combine with a beautiful and simple colour palette for a unisex feel yet an earthy feeling of healthy foods.
+The colour palette was chosen to create a minimalist and unisex experience.
+A simple and earthy colour palette was chosen, to complement the vivid food photography images.

 ![Primary Colour Palette](static/images/colourpalette.jpg)